By Lance Tisuela

 “I don’t like making museums out of communities because I feel that stagnates cultural progress and cultural free thinking.
 It doesn’t mean we have to give up what we have now to move forward.”

-Note: Kiniris closed the brick-and-mortar version of Zinc Details earlier in 2018.
+Note: Kiniris closed the brick-and-mortar version of Zinc Details in 2018, just a few months after the author profiled him.
 This is an important reminder to beat reporters, photographers and storytellers of all ages and experience levels: Try to land that interview, that story while the window of opportunity remains open.
 You never know when it suddenly shuts.